-- 1. Samuel, A.M.(1996) "The Chemistry and Technology of Cereals as Food and Feed ", CBS Publisher & Distribution, New Delhi. - 2.
-Pomeranz, Y.(1998) "Wheat : Chemistry and Technology", Vol 1,3" Am.
+- 1. Samuel, A.M.(1996) "The Chemistry and Technology of Cereals as Food and Feed ", CBS Publisher & Distribution, New Delhi. - 2 Pomeranz, Y.(1998) "Wheat : Chemistry and Technology", Vol 1,3" Am.
 Assoc.
 Cereal Chemists.
-St. Paul, MN, USA. - 2.
-Eliasson, A.C. and Larsson, K.(1993) "Cereals in Breadmaking", Marcel Dekker.
-NewYork. - 4.
-Honeney, R.C.(1986) "Principles of Cereal Science and Technology", Am.
+St. Paul, MN, USA. - 3 Honeney, R.C.(1986) "Principles of Cereal Science and Technology", Am.
 Assoc.
-Cereal Chemists, St. Paul, MN, USA. - 5.
+Cereal Chemists, St. Paul, MN, USA. - 4.
 Pomeranz, Y. (1976) "Advances in Cereal Science and Technology", Am.
 Assoc.
+Cereal

-Cereal Chemists St.Paul, MN, USA. - 6.
-Juliano, B.O.(1685).
+Chemists St.Paul, MN, USA.

+- Juliano, B.O.(1685).
 "Rice Chemistry and Technology", Am.
 Assoc.
-Cereal Chemists, St. Paul, MN,USA. - 7.
-Blanshard J.M.V., Frazier, P.J. and Galliard, T. Ed.
-1986.
-Chemistry and Physics of Baking.
-Royal Society of Chemistry, London. - 7.
+Cereal Chemists, St. Paul, MN,USA. - 6.
 Chakraverty, A. 1988.
 Postharvest Technology of Cereals, Pulses and oilseeds.
-Oxford and IBH, New Delhi. - 8.
-Durbey, S.C.
-1979.
-Basic Baking: Science and Craft.
-Gujarat Agricultural University, Anand (Gujrat). - 10.
+Oxford and IBH, New Delhi. - 7.
 Kent, N.L.
 1983.
 Technology of Cereals.
 3rd Edn.
 Pergamon Press, Oxford, UK.

-Technology of Fruits and Vegetables Products
+Technology of Fruits and Vegetables

-There will be ten questions in all.
-The candidates will be required to answer five questions in all selecting one question from each unit.
+There will be nine questions in all.
+The first question comprising of short answer type questions covering the entire syllabus will be compulsory.
+The remaining eight questions will comprise of a set of two questions from each unit and the candidate will be required to attempt four questions selecting at least one from each unit.
 All questions carry equal marks.

-Classification and composition of fruits and vegetables and their nutritional significance; climacteric and no-climacteric fruits; preharvest factors influencing post-harvest physiology, post harvest handling, precooling methods, post harvest treatments, edible coatings.
+Classification and composition of fruits and vegetables and their nutritional significance;

+climacteric and no-climacteric fruits; post harvest treatments, edible coatings.